Are you hunched over looking down at your screen right now?

 Poor posture is easy, whereas adapting habits of good posture often requires conscious effort.
-Most people do not think about their posture until someone brings it to their attention, such as pain & discomfort.
+Most people do not think about their posture until someone (or something) brings it to their attention; such as pain and discomfort.
 The benefits of good posture far outweigh poor posture.

 Change takes willpower.
 However, the rewards of good posture are well worth the effort.
 You will feel great, and you will look taller and appear more confident!

 Good posture looks something like this.
 The ears, shoulders, hips, knees and ankles align in a straight line.
 If you hung an imaginary plumb line from the earlobe, the line would hang straight through the middle of the anklebone.